Skip to content

 Agent loads: [code-analysis, security-scan]

-Empty allowed-tools means no restrictions (all devices accessible).
+Empty allowed-tools means no restrictions (all tools accessible).

 Four-Layer Capability Model